francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 [+] Ticket successfully imported!🎟️
 ```

-- **Leverage the Forged Ticket to Gain EA Access to the Parent DC**
+- **Leverage the Forged Ticket to Gain Enterprise Administrator Access and Remote Control to the Parent DC**

 `klist`:
 ```